o3de/o3de.org/content/docs/user-guide/platforms/linux/_index.md

 ```

-To build the project, you can specify a specific target (like Editor for the example below)
+To build the project, you can specify a specific target (like Editor, for the example below).

 ```shell